promregator/promregator/docs/documentation.md

       applicationName: myOtherApplication
 ```

-Here is an dummy example for such a configuration yaml file when certificate based authentication is used:
+Here is an dummy example for such a configuration yaml file when using certificate-based authentication:
 ```yaml
 cf:
   api_host: api.cf.example.org